My Flag Thrives In The Dark

 I suggest a more patriotic way to serve our nation is to fly the flag freely and unilluminated.
 If you truly want to honor the women and men of the Armed Forces, consume less energy and lessen the need to put our troops who protect the flag in harm's way.
 If you want to lessen light pollution and its ensuing harm, dial back the uplighting.

-The United States Code gives the US President permission to make changes.
+The United States Code Section 178 gives the US President authority to make changes: